Dimensional Analysis in Statistical Modelling: Transforming quantities

-Desirable properties of $u$ along with methods for calculating $u$ are discussed in Section \ref{sec:relationships}.
-At a minimum, the function $u$ must satisfy the requirement of \DHo.
-We know how to calculate units when $u$ consists of a finite sequence of permissible algebraic operations involving the $X_i$'s, possibly combined with parameters.
-Such operations, which are called ``algebraic\rq\rq, may be formally defined in terms of roots of a polynomial equation that must satisfy the requirement of \DHo.
+may be a sequence of transformations or operations involving the $X_i$'s, possibly combined with parameters.
+We know how to calculate the resulting units of measurement when $u$ consists of a finite sequence of permissible algebraic operations.
+The function consisting of the concatenation of such a sequence may formally be defined as a root of a polynomial equation that must satisfy the requirement of \DHo ~(other desirable properties of $u$ along with methods for determining an allowable $u$ are discussed in Section \ref{sec:relationships}).
+Such a function is called algebraic.

-Can $u$ involve non-algebraic operations?
-Non-algebraic functions are called transcendental i.e they ``transcend'' an algebraic construction.
-Examples in the univariate case are $ sin(X) $ and $ cosh(X) $ and, for a given nonnegative constant $\alpha $, $ \alpha^X $ and $ \log_\alpha{(X)} $.
+But $u$ may also involve non-algebraic operations leading to non-algebraic functions called transcendental (because they ``transcend'' an algebraic construction).
+Examples in the univariate case ($p=1) $ are $ \sin(X) $ and $ \cosh(X) $ and, for a given nonnegative constant $\alpha $, $ \alpha^X $ and $ \log_\alpha{(X)} $.
 The formal definition of a non-algebraic function does not explicitly say whether or not such a function can be applied to quantities with units of measurement. \citet{bridgman1931dimensions} sidesteps this issue by arguing that it is mute since valid representations of natural phenomena can always be nondimensionalized (see Subsection \ref{subsec:buckingham}).
 But the current Wikipedia entry on the subject states ``transcendental functions are notable because they make sense only when their argument is dimensionless'' \citep{wiki:tf}.
-In the next subsection we explore this issue for a specific transcendental function of special importance in statistical science.
+The next subsection explores the much used class of Box-Cox family \citep{box1964analysis} that includes transcendental functions.